ceigh/nuxt-chatra-module/README.md

 # Installation

-`yarn add nuxt-chatra-module # npm i nuxt-chatra-module`
+`yarn add nuxt-chatra-module`

 Add `chatra` section with options to your nuxt config, only `id` is required.
 Check your id [here](https://app.chatra.io/settings/integrations/widget).

-Also you must add `nuxt-chatra-module` to `modules` section:
+Then add `nuxt-chatra-module` to `modules` section.

+You may also need to transpile this module if you need support for older browsers.

 ```js
 export default {